badewen/mirei/README.md

 * `events.PRESEND` (`string`) : `"presend"`.
 Payload: [`PreSendEvent`](#presendevent).

 #### Methods
 * `addEvent(event: string, callback: function)` : Registers a callback for an event.
-Only the eight names above are accepted; others error.
+Only the nine names above are accepted; others error.
 Multiple callbacks per event are allowed.
 * `removeEvent(event: string)` : Removes all callbacks for one event.
 * `removeEvents()` : Removes all callbacks for all events.
 * `listenEvents(seconds: number)` : Subscribes and dispatches events to callbacks until the timeout elapses (or `unlistenEvents` is called).
 In global scope it listens to every bot; otherwise to this slot.
 Callbacks may be async.